Republicanism in the United Kingdom: Influence and partiality

 The monarch's role has traditionally included the "right to be consulted, the right to encourage, and the right to warn".
 To this end, the Prime Minister has a weekly private audience with the monarch that usually takes place every Wednesday.
-They are under no obligation to follow the monarch's advice, but advocacy groups have expressed concern over the secrecy of these meetings, citing instances when the monarch has not been apolitical.
+They are under no obligation to follow the monarch's advice, but advocacy groups have expressed concern over the secrecy of these meetings, citing instances when the monarch has failed to be apolitical.
 In 1973, Queen Elizabeth II succeeded in lobbying the government to make an exception in a bill concerning transparency of shareholdings, citing that "disclosure would be embarrassing".

 The monarch is meant to be impartial.
 However, republicans argue that the royal family are not, and that there are no real checks on their impartiality.
 They argue that Charles III spoke and acted in ways that were widely interpreted as taking a political stance, citing his refusal to attend a state dinner hosted by Queen Elizabeth II for the Chinese head of state in protest of China's dealings with Tibet; his previous strong stances on topics ranging from GM food to political correctness; and the contents of the black spider memos regarding how people achieve their positions, which were released following freedom of information litigation.